Autocomplete: Description

+History

+The autocomplete and predictive text technology was invented by Chinese scientists and linguists in the 1950s to solve the input inefficiency of the Chinese typewriter, as the typing process involved finding and selecting thousands of logographic characters on a tray, drastically slowing down the word processing speed.

+In the 1950s, typists came to rearrange the character layout from the standard dictionary layout to groups of common words and phrases.
+Chinese typewriter engineers innovated mechanisms to access common characters accessible at the fastest speed possible by word prediction, a technique used today in Chinese input methods for computers, and in text messaging in many languages.
+According to Stanford University historian Thomas Mullaney, the development of modern Chinese typewriters from the 1960s to 1970s influenced the development of modern computer word processors and affected the development of computers themselves.

-Standalone tools
+Types of autocomplete tools

 There are standalone tools that add autocomplete functionality to existing applications.
-These programs monitor user keystrokes and suggests a list of words based on first typed letter(s).
+These programs monitor user keystrokes and suggest a list of words based on first typed letter(s).
 Examples are Typingaid and Letmetype.
 LetMeType, freeware, is no longer developed, the author has published the source code and allows anybody to continue development.
 Typingaid, also freeware, is actively developed.
 Intellicomplete, both a freeware and payware version, works only in certain programs which hook into the intellicomplete server program.
 Many Autocomplete programs can also be used to create a Shorthand list.
 The original autocomplete software was Smartype, which dates back to the late 1980s and is still available today.
 It was initially developed for medical transcriptionists working in WordPerfect for MS/DOS, but it now functions for any application in any Windows or Web-based program.

 Shorthand

 Shorthand, also called Autoreplace, is a related feature that involves automatic replacement of a particular string with another one, usually one that is longer and harder to type, such as "myname" with "Lee John Nikolai François Al Rahman".
 This can also quietly fix simple typing errors, such as turning "teh" into "the".
 Several Autocomplete programs, standalone or integrated in text editors, based on word lists, also include a shorthand function for often used phrases.